Gdn92/Gdn92/README.md

 - Why not?
 [Suffering is fun]

 #### ⛷ | Current projects
-- GD_G1 [Game made in Godot, work-in-progress]
+- GD_G1 [2d platformer game made in Godot, work-in-progress]
-- GD_G2 [ANOTHER game made in Godot, also work-in-progress]
+- GD_G2 [ANOTHER 2d game made in Godot but c o m b a t, also work-in-progress]
+- GD_G3 [ANOTHER game made in Godot but 3d because why not, also work-in-progress]
 - UN_Minimalist [Minimalist shooting style game made in Unity - put on hold ⚠️]
 - suru.
 [Focus-themed PWA based in Flutter, supports other test features, isn't public atm]
 - 3colu.
 [More specialised focus PWA, contains some new features different from suru ^ , also isn't public atm]